onlywei/compare-uri-specificity/README.md

 # compare-uri-specificity

 A helper function to compare the specificity of URIs, routes, and paths.
+When used in an array sort function, more specific URIs will come earlier than less specific ones.

 ## Installation